romallen/Quiz-Game-API-Project/README.md

 # QUIZ GAME API Project

-This was created during my time as a student at Code Chrysalis
+This was created during my time as a student at Code Chrysalis.

 ## INTRODUCTION